How does this company make money?

 What does this company depend on?

-The system depends on variable-speed compressors sourced from Danfoss or Emerson, precision temperature sensors certified for data center use, R134a and R410A refrigerants meeting telecom equipment standards, IoT control boards drawn from Shenzhen's local electronics supply chain, and China Compulsory Certification (CCC) — the mandatory electrical safety approval required to sell into the Chinese market.
+The company cannot run without variable-speed compressors from Danfoss or Emerson, precision temperature sensors certified for data center use, R134a and R410A refrigerants that meet telecom equipment standards, the Shenzhen electronics supply chain for IoT control boards, and China Compulsory Certification approval for its electrical systems.

 Who depends on this company?

-Telecom operators rely on the cooling systems to keep 5G base stations within safe thermal limits; without them, base stations overheat and cause network outages.
-Data center operators depend on the units to prevent server farms from triggering thermal-protection shutdowns that would disrupt cloud services.
-Industrial automation facilities use the systems to keep PLC controllers — the programmable logic devices that run factory equipment — below the temperature thresholds at which those controllers malfunction.
+Telecom operators rely on this cooling to keep 5G base stations from overheating — without it, those stations go offline and cause network outages.
+Data center operators depend on it to prevent server farms from triggering thermal shutdowns that would disrupt cloud services.
+Industrial automation facilities use it to keep PLC controllers inside the temperature ranges where they function correctly.

 How does this company scale?